Your Airbnb vacation rental business represents a significant investment—and we’re not just talking about time and money.

 Aligning yourself with guests who can commit to your expectations is a great way to lay the groundwork for a mutually satisfying guest-host relationship.

-You have every right to set whatever rules you wish, but it’s also important to be a thoughtful, congenial Airbnb host who demonstrates a sincere interest in providing a satisfying experience.
+You have every right to set whatever rules you wish with your Airbnb guest book, but it’s also important to be a thoughtful, congenial Airbnb host who demonstrates a sincere interest in providing a satisfying experience.
 Strive to be concise, brief, and positive.

 No one wants to prepare for or kick-off their vacation by reading a ten-page litany of abrasive orders and demands.
 Instead, be clear, but cordial and welcoming.